 To participate and be successful in this course you will need to enjoy dancing and be willing to learn new skills, techniques and styles of dance.
 You need to have the confidence to be able to perform on your own and in groups in front of other people.
 You need to be able to work in group situations in a co-operative and considerate manner.
-In 2015, 1 in 4 students who entered university did so with a BTEC.
-BTEC is a recognised qualification and the Performing Arts: Dance option will put students in a good position to continue in the performing arts sector.
-However, this course is also suitable for students who just love to dance!
+Dance option will put you in a good position to continue in the performing arts sector.
+Dance is a powerful and expressive subject which encourages you to develop your creative, physical, emotional and intellectual capacity, whatever your previous experience in the subject .